technoquo/technoquo/README.md

 # Leonel López Borbón

-I am deaf person and I am a Mid Full-Stack Web Developer.
-I'm passionate about Front-end and all the tools that that compreden, although I'm also comfortable back-end as well.
-I consider myself a resolute, dynamic, responsible and always motivated by learning.
+I am a deaf professional and an experienced Mid Full-Stack Web Developer.
+I possess a strong passion for Front-end development and proficiently work with various associated tools.
+Moreover, I am equally adept at back-end development.
+I pride myself on being resourceful, dynamic, responsible, and consistently motivated to learn and grow.

 On a personal level, my interests are sports, family, accesibility,  traveling and movies